rerun-io/rerun/docs/content/howto/extend/extend-ui.md

 ---
-title: Extend the Viewer UI in Rust
+title: Extend the Viewer in Rust
-order: 4
+order: 2
 description: How to extend the Rerun Viewer UI using Rust and egui
 ---